Melandel/workflow/notes/_pristineness.md

 	* unit tests use mocked gateways
 * **Application Objects&Services**
 	* represent at all times the current application concepts
-	* unit tests don't need any mock
+	* unit tests mock gateways and only gateways
 </div><div style="flex: 50%; max-width: 50%;">

 ### Details